Jimmy-Lo/English_Writing/README.md

 # Links
-You might surprise how insightful these links might be.
+You might be surprise of how insightful these links are.

 ***
 1. [The Elements of Style](https://faculty.washington.edu/heagerty/Courses/b572/public/StrunkWhite.pdf).